Oldsmobile 88: 1954

+1955

-The 1955 models were heavily facelifted with new grillework, taillights and body-side chrome.
+Just one year after the all new 1954 models, the 1955s were heavily facelifted, with new grillework, taillights and body-side chrome.
 Horsepower for the 324-cubic-inch Rocket V8 increased to 185 for 88s and 202 for Super 88s.

 At mid-year, Olds introduced the new pillarless four-door hardtop body, dubbed the Holiday sedan, in both the 88 and Super 88 series.
-The four-door Oldsmobile 88 Holiday, along with the four-door 98 Holiday, Buick Century Riviera, and Special Riviera, were the first four-door hardtops ever produced.
+It joined the four-door 98 Holiday, Buick Century Riviera, and Special Riviera as the first four-door hardtops ever produced.

 Air conditioning became an option.
 The 88 had full instrumentation.
-The term "Morocceen" began to be used to describe the vinyl interior which was used for several decades.
+The term "Morocceen" began to be used to describe the new vinyl interior, which was used for several decades.

+1956

-For 1956, styling highlights included a new split grille in front and revised taillights and deck along with revised side chroming.
+In 1956, styling highlights included a new split grille, revised taillights and deck, and revised side chrome.
 Horsepower for the 324 Rocket V8 increased to 230 for 88s and 240 for Super 88s.
-A new four-speed Jetaway Hydra-Matic was introduced this year to replace the original Hydra-Matic transmission that Olds had used since 1940.
-The new Jetaway Hydra-Matic retained the four forward speeds and fluid coupling unit, but added a new "Park" position to the shift quadrant and no longer required band adjustment as a specified routine maintenance.
-Inside, an oval speedometer replaced the round unit and a new foot-operated parking brake replaced the previous T-handle unit.
+A new four-speed Jetaway Hydra-Matic was introduced to replace the original Hydra-Matic transmission that Olds had used since 1940.
+The new Jetaway Hydra-Matic retained the four forward speeds and fluid coupling unit, but added a new "Park" position to the shift quadrant, and no longer required band adjustment as required routine maintenance.
+Inside, an oval speedometer replaced the round gauge, and a new foot-operated parking brake replaced the previous T-handle unit.